spences10/scottspence.com/posts/2018/12/24/wsl-bootstrap-2019/index.md

 settings.

-If the settings file (`.hyper.js`) opens in Notepad then you can set the default to be VSCode.
-In File Explorer (Use Windows key+e to open it) navigate to the file, it'll be in your User folder, right-click the file and select Properties, then Change for 'Opens with:' and select VSCode from the list.
+If the settings file (`.hyper.js`) opens in Notepad then you can set the default to be VS Code.
+In File Explorer (Use Windows key+e to open it) navigate to the file, it'll be in your User folder, right-click the file and select Properties, then Change for 'Opens with:' and select VS Code from the list.

 ![default-file-type]